 With a freezer full of versatile sauces, you’ll have a “library” of healthy meals at the ready, for those moments when you need nourishment but you’re just too fried to cook.

-As an author, educator, and home cook myself I often find this time of year a challenge.
-It’s dark and cold, I have a growing list of extra tasks to fit into my schedule, and sugar-laden holiday treats are starting to pop up around every corner.
-It’s time for some creative solutions to keep myself and my family healthy during the hustle!
+Even as a cookbook author, cooking instructor, and home cook, there are times when I find the energy and planning required to prepare meals a challenge.
+That’s when I rely on some creative solutions to keep myself and my family healthy during the hustle!
 Here are a few of the tips and tricks I use to extend my library of pre-made staples into snacks and meals for easy, healthy eating any time of day.

 No matter how busy I am during the week, I set aside Sunday morning for the kitchen.
 This is my time.
 I turn on an audiobook or playlist, drink all the coffee I want, and cook in my bathrobe until I have a week’s worth of flavor (and nutrition!) all lined up.
 Most weekends I make a big batch of vegetables — sautéed, roasted, or a combination.
-It really depends on what’s in season and looked good at the farmers’ market or the store that week, but it almost always includes onions and peppers.
+It really depends on what’s in season and looked good at the market, but it almost always includes onions and peppers.
 I also make a pot of beans or lentils, usually in a savory broth.

 Sauces are another staple of my Sunday cooking sessions.
 I can make them in big batches and freeze them in meal-size portions for tons of flavor and flexibility when I need something fast.
 Along with my veggies and legumes, a carton of eggs and the sauces in my sauce “library” are all I need on hand for a number of quick meals I can toss together any time.
 I might whip up a serving of scrambled eggs on a bed of vegetables with Anaheim Pepper sauce, black beans and poached eggs with Tomatillo Salsa Cruda, or veggies and lentils in a Green Curry.